 Conserving our natural environment and protecting freshwater and soil quality help ensure that our food system continues to provide access to safe and healthy food in the long term.
 Through the management of an extensive portfolio of agricultural land within the Greenbelt and on selected urban lands, the NCC supports sustainable food production and contributes to a healthy regional food system, while supporting the local economy.
+The NCC has developed a model that provides unique opportunities for new farmers to establish farms on quality farmland within the National Capital Region.
 There are approximately 90 farms on NCC lands (including market gardens, dairies, and crop and livestock farms), of which 24 produce food for the region.
 These farms provide an opportunity to ensure that residents in the National Capital Region have access to locally sourced, sustainable, and healthy food, and that biodiversity is protected on farmlands.
 As part of the NCC's commitment to supporting a more sustainable food system, the NCC will develop a Sustainable Agriculture and Food Strategy and continue to work with tenants to encourage sustainable farming practices and food production in the National Capital Region.
 The NCC will also continue to explore the potential for food production on urban lands, where it is in line with NCC master plans and municipal development plans.